 Architectural stone veneer options

-Shouldice Designer Stone has a versatile, high quality and beautiful selection of products.
+Shouldice Stone has a versatile, high quality and beautiful selection of products.
 From ultra-cottagey to uber-modern, there is an architectural stone made just for the type of house you’re building.
 With various textures, character and colours, these architectural stones will fit the bill every time and make your new build a stunning neighbourhood attraction.

 Four different textures of Architectural Stone: